UltraMessaging/um_troubleshoot/README.md

 This corresponds to the DEFAULT_LINGER_SECONDS of 1 in the ["lbmmsrc"](https://ultramessaging.github.io/currdoc/doc/example/index.html#examplelbmmsrc_c) program.
-I.e. it sent its last message, slept for 1 second, and then exited.
+I.e., it sent its last message, slept for 1 second, and then exited.
 This did not give the receiver enough time to recover its lost messages.

 ### Recommendation 4

-> When a publisher has completed its operation and is ready to exit, it should delay its deletion of its source objects by at least the [transport_lbtrm_nak_generation_interval (receiver)](https://ultramessaging.github.io/currdoc/doc/Config/html1/index.html#transportlbtrmnakgenerationintervalreceiver) setting.
-In this test, it is set to 4000 milliseconds, but it defaults to 10,000 millisecondes.
+> When a publisher has completed its operation and is ready to exit, it should delay the deletion of its source objects by at least the [transport_lbtrm_nak_generation_interval (receiver)](https://ultramessaging.github.io/currdoc/doc/Config/html1/index.html#transportlbtrmnakgenerationintervalreceiver) setting.
+In this test, it is set to 4000 milliseconds, but it defaults to 10,000 milliseconds.

 ## Low Unrecoverable Loss Count

 In the above analysis, a large number of NAKs were seen after the "lbmmsrc" program had exited.
 We also saw from the "lbmrcv.log" that 53 messages were unaccounted for.
-We could analyze each one of the NAKs to see if they exactly account for the 53 missing messages, but this level of exactness is almost never useful.
+We could analyze each of the NAKs to see if they precisely account for the 53 missing messages, but this level of precision is rarely useful.
 Suffice it to say that a significant number of messages were still being NAKed for after the "lbmmsrc" program exited.

-Earlier we saw a Receiver Statistics (from "lbmmon.log") that showed an unrecoverable loss counter of 2.
+Earlier, we saw a Receiver Statistics (from "lbmmon.log") that showed an unrecoverable loss counter of 2.
 The timestamp of that monitoring record was 15:11:30.
 The ICMP packet indicated that the "lbmmsrc" program exited at